floragunncom/search-guard-docs/_content/_docs_first_steps/firststeps_installing_kibana_plugin.md

 **elasticsearch.requestHeadersWhitelist**

-By default, Kibana will not forward any HTTP headers to Elasticsearch.
+By default, Dashboards/Kibana will not forward any HTTP headers to OpenSearch/Elasticsearch.
 Therefore we need to whitelist the HTTP headers used by Search Guard.

-## Granting Kibana access permissions to users
+## Granting Dashboards/Kibana access permissions to users

-In order to grant Kibana access permissions to users, we need to assign them to the [build-in Search Guard role](roles-permissions#built-in-roles) `SGS_KIBANA_USER`.
+In order to grant Dashboards/Kibana access permissions to users, we need to assign them to the [build-in Search Guard role](roles-permissions#built-in-roles) `SGS_KIBANA_USER`.

-This role grants permissions to access all Kibana applications like Dashboards, Visualizations, Canvas etc.
+This role grants permissions to access all Dashboards/Kibana applications like Dashboards, Visualizations, Canvas etc.

 Again, in order to assign all users we created in the first step to the `SGS_KIBANA_USER` role, we use the role mapping feature and the backend roles of the users: